China Permanent Residence Application: Explaining the Process in Shanghai

 |Banking, insurance, securities, futures, and other financial service||

 Source: Measures on the Relevant Benefits for Foreigners with Permanent Residence Permit in China (Ren She Bu Fa No.53)

-Besides, foreigners as permanent residents are also allowed to purchase commercial apartment for self-use, without the need to have first worked or studied in China for several years.
+Besides, foreigners as permanent residents are also allowed to purchase commercial apartments for self-use, without the need to have first worked or studied in China for several years.
 They shall still be subject to restrictions on purchasing properties in China and cannot engage in property market speculation.

-Education-wise, card holders’ accompanying children are allowed to enter a school for the nine-year compulsory education.
+Education-wise, cardholders’ accompanying children are allowed to enter a school for the nine-year compulsory education.
 And if they are eligible, the education department of the holder’s residence will help deal with the admission and transfer formalities following the principle of admission to neighborhood schools and will not charge fees other than those required by the state.

-In terms of investment, foreigners with permanent residence are able to set up and contribute to the registered capital of a foreign-invested enterprise (FIE) by intellectual property/intangible assets or making direct foreign investment in China with legally obtained RMB, which may reduce the investment and exchange costs.
+In terms of investment, foreigners with permanent residence are able to set up and contribute to the registered capital of a foreign-invested enterprise (FIE) by an intellectual property/intangible assets or making direct foreign investment in China with legally obtained RMB, which may reduce the investment and exchange costs.

-The eligibility criteria for obtaining permanent residency in China varies from region to region.
+The eligibility criteria for obtaining permanent residency in China vary from region to region.
 Big cities like Shanghai and Beijing adopt additional policies that expand the eligibility criteria and shorten the overall application time.
 Shanghai, as the first city to implement new measures, shortened the initial application processing time from 180 days to 90 days and included additional five categories of eligible foreigners.

 Shanghai now provides 13 categories of people that are eligible for permanent residency.
 Basically, they can be classified in four major groups – foreign employees holding key positions in enterprises, foreign talents, foreign investors, and linear relatives of a Chinese citizen or a foreigner with permanent residency in China.